noahehall/multicloud/multicloud.md

 - websockets: create persistent connections between client and server
   - ideal for streaming/requests that require more than one response

+### Data ingestion

+- homogeneous: EL; move the data in the same format from source to target
+  - foucs is on speeed of transfer, data protection & integrity, and automation for live data
+- heterogenous: ETL; move the data in a different format from source to target
+  - focus is on transformation of the data to meet destination requirements & running calculations/ML for derived output & new attributes

 ## Storage

 - Network File System: FNS; generally linux based systems